RolandWisniewski/-Integration/README.md

     return result, total
 ```

+### Results:

+Results are tabulated using `tabulate` for better readability.

-# Results for the Square Method
+Results for the Square Method

 ```python
 STEP = 1